 Clocks [excerpt]

+This is a work of fiction.
 “Jackie, that’s my daughter’s name.
 She just left for college in Europe.
 Wasn’t half a decade before we were best buddies, her in middle school, me working 20 hour weeks.
 That’s the time every kid starts to beat her dad at everything.
-Always been giving her sports to play and riddles to solve.
-First to […]
+Always been giving her sports to play…Continue readingClocks [excerpt]

 Shoot the Cartoonist